ruricolist/serapeum/README.md

     => '((0 3 6 9) (1 4 7) (2 5 8))

-The function that takes a predicate and a sequence, and returns two sequences, one of the elements for which the function returns true, and one of the elements for which it returns false, is (still) called `partition`.
+The function that takes a predicate and a sequence, and returns two sequences – one sequence of the elements for which the function returns true, and one sequence of the elements for which it returns false – is (still) called `partition`.

     (partition #'oddp (iota 10))
     => (1 3 5 7 9), (0 2 4 6 8)